lostjared/bin2cpp20/README.md

 `bin2cpp20` is a versatile command-line utility designed to convert binary files/string data into C++20 compliant source code.
 This enables the embedding of binary/string data directly within C++ applications in a portable and efficient manner.
 The tool offers flexibility in output formats, including vectors, arrays, and strings, and supports additional options like sorting and Unicode handling.

+## Motivation
+The motivation for this application was to be able to quickly generate arrays of binary/string data that I could embed in my C++20 code.
+Also to test out my new argument parsing header file argz.hpp.

 ## Requirements

 - Fully C++20 compliant environment